camilletheds/camilletheds/README.md

 - 👋 Hi, I’m @camilletheds
-- 👀 I’m currently interested in data science and maybe a little bit of ML
+- 👀 I’m interested in data science and maybe a little bit of ML
 - 🌱 I’m currently learning Pyhton and ML
+- 🕶️ 19 chapters and still exploring